 You and your employer agree it's best for you to leave the company.

 You almost never receive severance pay if you are fired for poor job performance.
 Packages are determined by your contract.
 Generally, you receive one to two weeks of pay for every year you were employed.
-Top-level employees may receive a month's pay for every year with their company.
+Top-level employees may receive a mon

 Reverse Vesting: What Is It?